Places of interest in the Death Valley area: Devil's Golf Course

 The Devil's Golf Course is a large salt pan on the floor of Death Valley.
 It was named after a line in the 1934 National Park Service guide book to Death Valley National Monument, which stated that "Only the devil could play golf" on its surface, due to a rough texture from the large halite salt crystal formations.

 Lake Manly once covered the valley to a depth of 30 ft.
 The salt in the Devil's Golf Course consists of the minerals that were dissolved in the lake's water and left behind in the Badwater Basin when the lake evaporated.
 With an elevation several feet above the valley floor at Badwater, the Devil's Golf Course remains dry, allowing weathering processes to sculpt the salt there into complicated formations.

 Through exploratory holes drilled by the Pacific Coast Borax Company, prior to Death Valley becoming a national monument in 1934, it was discovered that the salt and gravel beds of the Devil's Golf Course extend to a depth of more than 1000 ft.
 Later studies suggest that in places the depth ranges up to 9000 ft.

 Devil's Golf Course can be reached from Badwater Road via a 1.3 mi gravel drive, closed in wet weather.
 It should not be confused with an actual golf course in Furnace Creek, also in Death Valley.

 Eureka Valley and Sand Dunes

 Between the Last Chance Range and Saline Mountains is the graben Eureka Valley.
 Sand dunes cover 3 square miles (8 km^{2}) of Eureka Valley, rising 680 feet (207 m) as one of North America's tallest dunes.
 As sand moves down the dune face it produces a booming noise, known as singing sand phenomenon, due to the small grain size and loose, dry packing.
-Endemic species include the Eureka Dune Grass, the Eureka Evening Primrose and the Shining Locoweed.
+Endemic species include the Eureka Dune Grass, the Eureka Dunes evening primrose and the Shining Locoweed.